lancewf/whaledisentanglement/src/wp-content/plugins/tablepress/readme.txt

 5. "Export" screen
 6. "Plugin Options" screen
 7. "About" screen
+8. The “TablePress table” block in the block editor
-8. An example table (as it can be seen on the [TablePress website](https://tablepress.org/demo/))
+9. An example table (as it can be seen on the [TablePress website](https://tablepress.org/demo/))

 == Installation ==

-The easiest way to install TablePress is via your WordPress Dashboard.
-Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
-Then, click "Install Now" and wait a moment.
-Finally, click "Activate" and start using the plugin!
+The easiest way to install TablePress is via your WordPress Dashboard:

+1. Go to the "Plugins" screen, click "Add New", and search for "TablePress" in the WordPress Plugin Directory.
+1. Click "Install Now" and after that's complete, click "Activate".
+1. Create and manage tables by going to the "TablePress" screen in the admin menu.
+1. To insert a table into a post or page, add a "TablePress table" block in the block editor and select the desired table.

 Manual installation works just as for other WordPress plugins: